 Fort Worth, TX 76164

-• Once this information has been received in the APHA Office, it will be presented to the APHA Regional Club Committee and the APHA Board of Directors for approval.
-The APHA Regional Club Committee has quarterly calls and meets at the APHA Leadership Gathering in March.
+Once this information have been received in the APHA Office, it will be presented to the APHA Regional Engagement Committee and the APHA Board of Directors for approval.
+The APHA Regional Engagement Committee has quarterly calls and meets at the APHA Leadership Gathering in March.